 All smoke alarms, whether mains powered or battery powered, have a finite lifespan.
 They can only continue to function at optimum levels for so long.
 If your smoke alarms are older than 10 years you must replace them as soon as you can to remain protected.
-The focus of this article are the 600 series and 700 series mains powered smoke detectors from BRK.
-Given that they draw their power from the mains, the task of changing them can seem a bit daunting for the majority of us that aren't qualified electricians!
-Luckily, BRK alarms are carefully designed to make exchanging the alarm heads for fresh smoke detectors simple for those that wish to do so.
+The mains powered alarms in the 600 series and 700 series from BRK have now been discontinued following the manufacturer’s decision to withdraw from the European market.

 A quick note on safe practice when changing detectors heads